-Walt Disney World (WDW) has been offering Disney Dining Plans (prepaid meal plans that allow for up to 30% discounts on food prices) since 2005.
+Walt Disney World (WDW) has been offering Disney Dining Plans (prepaid meal plans that allow for really nice discounts on food prices) since 2005.
 Since then, they’ve slowly evolved and developed in complexity, with various options of sit down meals, character meals, quick service meals, snacks and, most recently, alcohol, that can fit almost any budget.
-However there was one thing that has always been a constant – in order to be able to buy a Disney Dining Plan, you had to be staying at one of the 25 or so hotels owned by WDW and on Disney property.
-That is, until recently…
+However, there was one thing that has always been a constant – to be able to buy a Disney Dining Plan, you had to be staying at one of the 25 or so hotels owned by WDW and on Disney property.
+That is, until relatively recently…

 Since September 2016, a new form of the Disney Dining Plan has been available – the Walt Disney World Quick Service Dine Card.
 The biggest difference between this plan and all the other?

 You don’t have to be staying at a WDW-owned hotel in order to participate.

 Nope!
 The plan is specifically available as an option to WDW Guests with qualifying vacation packages at eligible WDW-area hotels, including:

 - Walt Disney World Swan Hotel

 - Disney Springs Resort Area Hotels (8 hotels that are on Hotel Plaza Blvd., between Disney Springs and Rt.
 535. They include Best Western Lake Buena Vista [well, until they close and turn into a Drury Hotels chain], B Resort & Spa Lake Buena Vista, DoubleTree Suites by Hilton Orlando, Hilton Orlando Buena Vista Palace, Hilton Orlando Lake Buena Vista, Holiday Inn Orlando, Wyndham Garden Lake Buena Vista and Wyndham Lake Buena Vista)